Lvangeene/thesis/README.md

-# thesis
+# Thesis
-Supplementary material for Master Thesis to obtain degree of Industrial Ecology at TU Delft and Leiden University
+Supplementary material for Master Thesis to obtain degree of Industrial Ecology at TU Delft and Leiden University.

 Author: Laura van Geene